 - Gluteus Medius

 - Vastus Lateralis

 - Vastus Medialis

 - Biceps femoris

 Matthew Reed, L.Ac., is President and co-founder of Chinese Medicine That Works, Ltd. He has taught/assisted with needling skills, EXSTORE®, electro-acupuncture, and motor point seminars.
 Matthew has studied dry needling techniques for five years and uses dry needling almost exclusively in his busy clinic.
-His busy practice focuses on Orthopedics and sports medicine, including Anthony Lombardi’s EXSTORE® system of assessment.
+His practice focuses on Orthopedics and sports medicine, including Anthony Lombardi’s EXSTORE® system of assessment.